 Objective: Environmental clean-up of at least five brownfield sites; 50 environmental assessments, create opportunity for 100 units, including 10 very-low and 10 low-income units.
 Identify new or increased sources of funding for brownfield clean up.
-Present an ordinance to the City Planning Commission by 2023, prohibiting new oil and gas extraction and declaring extraction activities a non-conforming use citywide.

 Through LASAN's Citywide Brownfields Program, provide technical assistance and resources to combat challenges associated with brownfields, primarily in underserved areas with Environmental Justice concerns within the City.

 Conduct environmental assessments and cleanups to enable the reuse and redevelopment of brownfields into affordable housing projects, mixed-use projects, public amenities, and parks.
 Advocate for the funding that would be necessary to clean up the several thousands of brownfield sites in the City of Los Angeles.
 Build partnerships across departments and sectors to facilitate brownfield transformation.
-Explore ways to improve notification about environmental assessment and brownfield recovery funds to aid developers in building housing on formerly contaminated sites.
-Prepare an ordinance prohibiting new oil and gas extraction and declaring extraction activities a non-conforming use for public feedback in 2022 and adoption in 2023.
-The ordinance will improve the noxious health and physical impacts of oil uses adjacent to residential zones, which disproportionately affect lower-income communities of color in the Harbor, South Los Angeles, and the North Valley.
+Explore ways to improve notification about environmental assessment and brownfield recovery funds to aid developers in building housing on formally contaminated sites.